mcmah309/eros/README.md

 `eros`'s flexibility and optimizations make it a the perfect option for both libraries and binaries.

-*Libraries should default disable the default feature flags* so all tracing operations become a no opt for the library.
-This can then be enabled for tests only.
+*Libraries should consider disabling default features* and allowing downstream crates to enable this.
+This can then be enabled for tests only in the library.

 #### Suggested Route